joxieli613/PythonChatRoom/README.md

 # PythonChatRoom
-This is the repository for python chat room that I have built
+This is the repository for python chat room that I have built following a tutorial on youtube